 Line Hilton 59:20

-Definitely, its multi layered, great question.
-So I, what we’re assuming that there’s somebody who is struggling with the song.
+Definitely, it’s a very multi-layered, great question.
+So I, assuming that there’s somebody who is struggling with the song.
 Because if they’re not struggling with the song, we’ll just go straight to the song after warming up, and I would look for, or get them to sing it through and actually just listen and make a couple of notes the first time.
 Sometimes if it’s a lot of trouble, I might just ask them to sing until the first chorus, because singing, the whole song will waste this time that we could be working.
 And obviously, the more you sing it in the less effective way, the more you cement that muscle memory.

 Line Hilton 1:00:38

-Yeah, and I wanted to put a point in there, because sometimes a singer, especially when they, in the beginnings, you know, they’ll feel like that it’s been a total disaster because you stopped them without finishing song.
+Yeah, and I wanted to put a point in there, because sometimes a singer, especially in the beginnings, you know, they’ll feel like that it’s been a total disaster because you stopped them without finishing the song.
 So I often will say, that’s great, I’ve got a lot of information now to help you with the things that you need.
-So making sure that you, you explain to the singer that,
+So making sure that you explain to the singer that…

 Line Hilton 1:01:05

-We, you know, we’ve got the information, we need to then start working through the whole song.
-I think that’s an important point to make them.
+We’ve got the information, we need to then start working through the whole song.
+I think that’s an important point to make there.